CLEP / Human Growth and Development

 Question 9: From a research methods standpoint, what is true about the following statement?

-1. This is a correlational study
+1. This is a cross-sectional study

-2. This is a cross-sectional study
+2. This is a correlational study

-3. This is a longitudinal study
+3. This refers to a qualitative case study

-4. This refers to a qualitative case study
+4. This is a longitudinal study

 Explanation: In this case, think “long”.
 A longitudinal study involves observation and experimentation of the same variables over an extended period of time.
 Some longitudinal studies can last decades depending on what researchers are trying to accomplish.